kb-dk/solr-and-snippets/corpus_analysis/README.md

 ## Then we have the rhymes

 Beauty is in the eye of the beholder, says Shakespeare.
-I believe that is true.
+I believe that he is right.
 Then, however, I would like to add that the rhymes and meters of poetry (like the pentameter) is in the ear of listener.
-It is time consuming to read houndreds figure out the rhyme structure.
+It is time consuming to read houndreds of poems aloud and figure out the rhyme structure.
 So an approximate idea of the rhymes could be have comparing the verse line endings.

 This is error prone, though.
 [Consider this sonnet by P.M.
 Møller](https://tekster.kb.dk/text/adl-texts-moeller01val-shoot-workid62307).